WGSExtract/WGSExtract.github.io/Updates.md

 30 June 2021:
 * Align and Unalign button (actually, was there internally.
 Simply polished off and made visible.
 Key is align works off any fastq file and allows any of the 10 reference genomes.)
+* Reference Genome Q&A expanded; added Build number to string when Unknown Reference Genome
-* Oxford Nanopore BAM / CRAM / FASTQ processing
+* Oxford Nanopore BAM / CRAM / FASTQ processing (mainly, alignment command added in)

 15 June 2021:
 * Initial Beta v3 release.
 See the release notes in the install directory for major changes from Beta v3 (18 Feb 2020).